sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/paper-printing.md

 - Just need to do a single cut and you get 2x A4

+#### Grains
+Grain direction refers to the alignment of fibers in a sheet of paper.
+Paper folds more easily and cleanly when folded parallel to the grain.
+Folding against the grain can cause the paper to crack or break.

+How to Determine Grain Direction

+- The fibers are aligned parallel to the longer side of the paper.
+- Folding Test: Fold a sheet of paper in both directions.
+The direction that feels easier to fold indicates the grain direction.
+- Curl Test: Moisten the edges of a paper and observe how it curls as it dries.
+The paper will curl along the grain direction.

 #### Overview
 Print 200 pg A5 book with A4 papers -